crystal-lang/crystal/_gitbook/syntax_and_semantics/blocks_and_procs.md

 # Output: 3
 ```

-A block can also specify more than the arguments yielded, and these will be `nil`:
+It's an error specifying more block arguments than those yielded:

 ```crystal
 def twice